agadiffe/Excel-SimpleDatePicker/README.md

 ## 📝 Features

-- Opens automatically when double-clicking a cell formatted as **Date**
+- Opens automatically when double-clicking a cell formatted as Date
-- Fully responsive and automatically scales to different sizes
-- Supports **light and dark mode**
+- Supports light and dark mode with automatic detection
-- Supports multiple UI languages based on Excel's interface language
+- Supports multiple languages based on Excel's interface language
-- Allows easy **day, month, and year selection**
+- Fully responsive with adjustable size

 > **Resizing:** To change the DatePicker size, modify the `DATEPICKER_WIDTH` constant in `DP_modLayout`.
-> The layout, controls, and font sizes scale automatically.

 ## ⚙️ Installation

-The DatePicker requires **Microsoft Excel with VBA support**.
-Macros must be enabled to use it.
+The DatePicker requires **Microsoft Excel with VBA support and macros enabled**.

-The VBA source is provided as exported VBA components. **Importing the components is recommended over copying and pasting the code**, as this preserves the required module, class, and UserForm structure.

 ### Import the VBA components

+> **Note:** If Windows has blocked the downloaded VBA component files, unblock them before importing.

 1. Open your Excel workbook and press `Alt + F11` to open the VBA editor.
 2. In the **Project Explorer**, select your workbook's VBA project.